Police Service Transformation: Research Onion

 Introduction

-Saunders et al (2009) asserts that an onion can be used to represent the research process (see appendix).
+Saunders et al (2009) assert that an onion can be used to represent the research process (see Figure 1).
 The layers of the onion must be unwrapped before one can reach the innermost core of the onion (the data collection and data analysis).
 The outer layer comprises of philosophies and research approaches.
-The middle layers represent research choices, approaches and time horizon.
+The middle layers represent research choices, approaches, and time horizons.
 The inner core represents the research methodology (procedures and techniques).
 Thus, the research onion depicts the research strategies and approaches that will be employed in this study.
 They are discussed in more detail below.

 Research Paradigm